 Why Would a Seller Delay Signing an Offer?
 11 Possibilities

-Top 11 Reasons Why Sellers Delay Signing an Offer
+Top Reasons Why Sellers Delay Signing an Offer

 Make an offer on a home but no response?
-Here are 7 reasons why a seller might delay accepting an offer on their home.
+Here are 11 reasons why a seller might delay accepting an offer on their home.

-1. The Seller is Expecting More Offers
+1. The Seller Is Expecting More Offers

 One reason a seller may delay signing an offer is the anticipation of receiving more offers.
 In competitive real estate markets, sellers sometimes opt to wait for a certain period to allow multiple potential buyers to submit offers.
 This approach allows the seller to assess all available options and potentially select the most favorable offer in terms of price, terms, and conditions.

-2. The Seller is Skeptical about the Offer
+2. The Seller Is Skeptical about the Offer

 3. New Listing Uncertainty